John-Abbott-College/4A8-Notes/08_SQLite_and_Csharp.md

 # ⚠️FINAL WORD⚠️

-There is nothing wrong with writing values directly into built up statements;
+It is very important to use paramater binding when incorporating user input into your SQL statment.

-Or even using variables…AS LONG AS YOU ARE ABSOLUTELY CERTAIN WHAT THE TEXT IS i.e. the user isn’t supplying the text
+It is actually best practice to ALWAYS use binding in your SQL statements, even for data that you provide yourself.
+You may inadvertently incorporate something that could be run as SQL.
+It is safer to just parameterize all values.

-Whenever the data comes from a user (or any other outside source) USE BINDING! (i.e. parameters)
+USE BINDING (i.e. parameters) in all your SQL statments!

 ***!!!
 Security !!!***

 NOTE: A ZERO GRADE WILL BE GIVEN TO ANY ASSIGNMENT THAT DOES NOT INCLUDE PROPER BINDING OF USER INPUT!
+Marks wil be lost for not binding other parametesrs, as well.